tonnykwon/blog/_machine/2019-06-27-Expectation Maximization.md

 $$ = \sum_i^N log( \sum_{c=1}^3 p(t_i =c\mid \theta) p(x_i \mid \theta,  t_i = c ) )$$

-However, since above equation requires sum of all values of the latent variable t, it is not easy to calculate.
+However, since above equation requires solving log sum of all values of the latent variable t, it is not easy to calculate.

 <br/>

-With Jensen's inequality, we can set lower bound of the log likelihood.
-Here we introduce any function on the latent variable, which does not change anything.
+Therefore, with Jensen's inequality, we rather set lower bound of the log likelihood and make the lower bound as close as possible to the log likelihood.
+Here we introduce any probability function on the latent variable, which does not change anything.

 $$ = \sum_i^N log \sum_{c=1}^3  \frac{q(t_i = c)}{q(t_i = c)}  p(x_i , t_i = c \mid \theta) $$